List of recurring The Simpsons characters: Luann Van Houten

-Luann Van Houten (née Mussolini; voiced by Maggie Roswell) is the mother of Bart's best friend Milhouse.
+Luann Van Houten (née Mussolini; voiced by Maggie Roswell) is the mother of Bart's childhood best friend Milhouse.
 For the period from 1999 to 2002, during which Roswell left the show, she became a primarily nonspeaking character.
 Since the season 8 episode, "A Milhouse Divided", Luann was depicted as a promiscuous single mother, who pushed her love life in the face of her ex-husband, Kirk.
 She first appeared in "Homer Defined", as a concerned mother who barred Milhouse from being Bart's friend due to Bart being a bad influence.
 She wears glasses and has blue hair, traits she shares with her husband and son.
 Her mother is an Italian who abused Milhouse whenever he spoke English.
 In "Lemon of Troy", it is revealed that Luann originally came from Springfield's bitter rival, Shelbyville, but moved to Springfield early in life, presumably with her father, as her mother remained in Italy.
 In "A Milhouse Divided", it is revealed she has a sister (from whom she borrows money, as her husband does not provide for her at all), but whom we never meet.
 In "Marge Be Not Proud", Bart turned to Luann for motherly comfort after Marge has become distant with him.

 Luann was married to her cousin Kirk for several years, giving birth to a son, Milhouse, yet the marriage was an unhappy one.
 After an argument over a game of Pictionary, she left Kirk after he remarks he cannot draw "dignity", since he gave it up when he married her.
 Although Kirk found the new liberty of a single life tough, Luann uses her newfound freedom to live life in the fast lane, advising Marge to forget everything she thought she knew about her, to which Marge replied that she really did not know anything about Luann at all.
 Luann began dating American Gladiator Pyro shortly after her divorce with Kirk for a few seasons, but was caught cheating on him with his best friend, "Gladiator Gyro".
 When Apu Nahasapeemapetilon was a bachelor, Luann was one of his bachelorettes.
 In "Milhouse of Sand and Fog", it is revealed that Luann had also gone out with Disco Stu as well and had begun a relationship with Sea Captain.

 In "Milhouse of Sand and Fog" the Van Houtens reunited.
 Since then, they are often seen together (although in the episode "Ice Cream of Margie (with the Light Blue Hair)", Kirk was seen with Milhouse at a single father's outing, indicating the couple had split up, yet again).
 As of "Little Orphan Millie", they are remarried.
-The most recent appearance of these two was in the 2014 episode "The War of Art", in which Kirk and Luann sell a painting to the Simpsons, which later turns out to be a forgery of a valuable piece.
+In the 2014 episode "The War of Art", Kirk and Luann sell a painting to the Simpsons, which later turns out to be a forgery of a valuable piece.